Jin dynasty (1115–1234): Zhangzong (1189–1208)

 In the south, the Song court was well aware of the Jin's difficulties.
-Song embassies traveled to the Central Capital twice a year and passed through the disaster struck regions.
+Song embassies travelled to the Central Capital twice a year and passed through the disaster struck regions.
 Song military leaders started instigating conflict on the Huai River border starting from 1204.
 The Song chancellor Han Tuozhou encouraged Song raids and military intrusions into Jin territory.
 By the summer of 1206, Han had decided it was time to formally declare war on the Jin.
 The deputy minister of war, Ye Shi, was tasked with drafting the declaration of war.
 However, he refused due to his opposition to the war.
 Ye Shi was demoted and replaced by Li Bi, who was a part of Han's revanchist party.
 The formal declaration of war was officially announced on 14 June 1206.

 The Song deployed 160,000 men along the Huai River while the Jin mobilized 135,000 men to defend the border in December 1206.
 The Song offensive failed to make any significant headway against Jin defenses.
 Aside from capturing the relatively undefended border town of Sizhou on the northern bank of the Huai, the Song forces were completely ineffective at taking Jin defended positions.
-The campaign was badly organized and beset by heavy rains, which flooded their camp and destroyed the hay for their horses.
+The campaign was badly organised and beset by heavy rains, which flooded their camp and destroyed the hay for their horses.
 Provisions also did not arrive on time so that soldiers suffered from hunger.
 Due to the harsh weather, the soldiers of the Song army starting deserting in the tens of thousands.
 By the autumn of 1206, the momentum had reversed and the Jin armies were able to take several Song prefectural towns, penetrating deep into Song territory.
 Rather than the large scale defection of Han people that the Song had hoped for, the Song governor-general of Shu (Sichuan), Wu Xi, defected to the Jin in December 1206.
 This would have been a major loss due to the number of soldiers that he commanded (70,000), but a group of loyal officers murdered Wu Xi on 29 March 1207 and returned Shu to Song control.
 Having narrowly averted disaster, the war continued with no major decisive engagements after April 1207.